Stephen King: Alcoholism, Drug Addiction and Fame

-Given King’s success as a novelist, some may say he is a high-functioning alcoholic and/or drug addict.
-His emotional and psychological struggles, continued to shade his life even after the sale and success of Carrie.
+Given King’s success as a novelist, some may say he is a high-functioning alcoholic or drug addict.
+His emotional and psychological struggles continued to shade his life, though, even after the sale and success of Carrie.

-In an aim to work through some of his pain that was surely felt by his family, he turned to a technique learned as a child.
-The technique was a belief that if he wrote down his bad thoughts, it wouldn’t happen in real life.
+In an aim to work through some of his pain that was surely felt by his family, he turned to the technique learned as a child.
+If he wrote down his bad thoughts, it was easier to believe they wouldn’t happen in real life.

 ‘One snort and cocaine owned me body and soul. . .
 It was my on-switch.’